CorkAI/Meetup2/README.md

 Now test your trained convolutional network on these images using the following commands
  - ```pip install pillow``` *(install the python image library, pillow, needed to read the images)*
  - ```python keras_mnist_deep.py --extra_test_imgs 1```
 Output files are written in folder output_images with filename extraID_[pred] where ID is the original image name and pred is the digit assigned by the convolutional network.
-Use scp to copy the output images to your local machine for inspection (see earlier Additional Exercise 1 for scp instructions).
-How well did the network do?!
-Can you speculate what caused the failures?
+ - Use scp to copy the output images to your local machine for inspection:
+ 	- (linux, mac, cygwin): open a new shell on your local machine and create a fresh empty directory.
+Then copy the output images to your local system:
+		- ```mkdir output_images```
+		- ```cd output_images```
+		- ```scp -i /path/my-key-pair.pem ubuntu@[copied-DNS]:/home/ubuntu/cork_ai/Meetup2/output_images/* .```
+		- View the images using Finder / Explorer or your preferred image viewer.
+	- (putty on Windows): Open a command line prompt (cmd)
+		- ```pscp -i C:\path\my-key-pair.ppk ubuntu@[copied-DNS]:/home/ubuntu/cork_ai/Meetup2/output_images/* c:\[my_local_directory]```
+		- View the images using your preferred image viewer

 *Additional Exercise 2:*  Run the convolutional network on the Fashion MNIST data.
 Note that you will have to re-train using the fashion data, so first delete or rename the saved_model folder which contains the network trained on MNIST digit data.
   - ```mv saved_model/ saved_model_digits/``` *(rename the saved_model folder to saved_model_digits)*
   - ```python keras_mnist_deep.py --data_dir data/fashion --write_samples 1``` *(retrain and test using fashion data)*
-The accuracy on the fashion dataset should be significantly higher with the convolutional network than with the earlier one.
+The accuracy on the fashion dataset should be significantly lower than on the mnist one since the data is more difficult.
 Sample output files are in the output_images folder with the prefix 'fashion_deep'.

 #### 5: Ending your AWS session
 When you are finished working on AWS you need to stop (or terminate) your AWS instance to discontinue usage charges.